-If you just don’t want to deal with all of the planning, especially if you teach multiple preps, you may be interested in our Mega Bundle.
+If you don’t want to deal with all of the planning, especially if you teach multiple preps, you may be interested in our Mega Bundle.
 Our bundle of culinary arts high school curriculum includes over 100 lessons and activities for the classroom to use with food labs and as instruction.
 Students learn the standards for family and consumer science foods as well as Prostart standards with the material covered.
-It also includes a Google folder with all materials included as well as the scope and sequence.
+It also includes a Google folder with all materials and the scope and sequence.

 Here’s what Ashley had to say about this bundle:

 Are you teaching Global Foods or International Foods to high school students?
 We also have a Global Foods Lesson Bundle as well as a blog post with food lab ideas for the classroom that includes a Mexican foods lesson, Indian foods lesson, Italian foods, and more.
 Pulling up one of these lessons for each region that you teach can save you a ton of time and help to keep you organized!